Rex Sinquefield: President & Chairman of the Board

 Mike Podgursky: Board of Directors

-Tony Rich, the executive director of the Chess Club and Scholastic Center of Saint Louis, graduated from Missouri University of Science & Technology (formerly the University of Missouri - Rolla) with a BS in Computer Science.
-He has been an avid chess player since his freshman year at Saint John Vianney High School.
+Tony Rich is the Executive Director of the Saint Louis Chess Club.
+He graduated from Missouri University of Science & Technology (formerly the University of Missouri - Rolla) with a Bachelor of Science in Computer Science.
+Tony’s love for chess started at a young age and he has been an avid chess player since his freshman year at Saint John Vianney High School.
+He is now rated over 2000.

 In 2009, and again in 2010, Tony was awarded the title of Organizer of the Year by the United States Chess Federation.
 This national recognition is a testament to the hard work, dedication and leadership he has demonstrated to help make Saint Louis an internationally recognized chess city.

 Tony has traveled extensively since 2008, serving as the head of delegation for the American teams at the FIDE Olympiad and World Team Championships.
-He is a member of the FIDE Swiss Pairing Program Commission, the FIDE Social Chess Commission and the USCF International Relations Committee.
-In addition, Tony also serves as an adjunct professor in the department of education at the University of Missouri - Saint Louis.
+He is a member of the FIDE Arbiters Commission and the US Chess delegate for the state of Missouri.